 Assist in developing drafts of test specifications that outline eligible test content (this process occurs only after new standards are adopted).

-Each committee is a separate entity that meets for two to four days in the spring and summer–the perfect time for teachers to participate in professional development opportunities.
+Each committee is a separate entity that meets for two to four days in the spring and summer.
 When the committee completes their objective, a new committee is formed for the next task in the test development process.
 Benefits of serving on a committee include:

 The opportunity to gain valuable insight on how students are expected to demonstrate mastery of the academic standards on state assessments.